The following Notes apply when one or several numbers in parenthesis appear before the name of an institution.

 (3) Sub-units with independent web domain

-- Surprisingly, there are faculties, schools or even departments that maintain a web domain totally different to the university central one.
+- BAD PRACTICE: Surprisingly, there are faculties, schools or even departments that maintain a web domain totally different to the university central one.
 This is a problem linked to the governance of the university but it is also provoking a relevant decrease of the web visibility for both the satellite and the whole university.

 - Same applies to the campuses with their own webdomain as there is no reason for not sharing the central webdomain even if they are in a different locality.